-- Why the trope needs to die: Depicting people with a mental illness as inherently violent is the most common way television, film, novels, and even the news “address” mental illness.
-Characters with a mental illness in movies are far more likely to commit violence than characters without a mental illness, and the rate at which these fictional characters commit violence is grossly overrepresented compared to real life statistics.
+- Why the trope needs to die: Depicting people with a mental illness as inherently violent is the most common way television, film, novels, and even the news "address" mental illness.
+Characters with a mental illness in movies are far more likely to commit violence than characters without a mental illness, and the rate at which these fictional characters commit violence is grossly overrepresented compared to real-life statistics.
 In reality, people coping with a mental illness are 10 times more likely than the general population to be victims of violent crime, and 14 times more likely to be the victims of violence than the perpetrators of it.
-Not only does this trope perpetuate the stereotype that people managing a mental illness are violent, it’s also — in this author’s opinion — an uninspired and cliched way to approach writing and character development.
+Not only does this trope perpetuate the stereotype that people managing mental illness are violent, but it's also —in this author's opinion- an uninspired and cliched way to approach writing and character development.
 Do better!

 Completely Incomplete: The Symptoms as Character

 These depictions take the most visible, non-violent symptoms of mental illness — such as disorganized speech and movement, delusions, hallucinations, and paranoia — and flatten them into a one-dimensional, straight jacket-wearing, babbling, rocking-back-and-forth-in-a-corner caricature.
 These characters are not whole people, only symptoms personified.
 The symptoms become the character.

 - Character examples: Suicidal Marine (Halo 3); Cicero (Elder Scrolls V: Skyrim); The Mad Hermit (Dragon Age: Origins)